Meet the 20 horses racing in Saturday's Kentucky Derby

 9. Hot Rod Charlie, 8-1 (Flavien Prat, Doug O'Neill)

-Won the Louisiana Derby in his last start March.
-Raced on turf last year but blossomed when moved to the dirt, finishing second in the Breeders' Cup Juvenile at odds of 94-1, just 3/4 length behind Essential Quality, then third in the Grade III Robert B. Lewis, just 3/4 length behind the winner, Medina Spirit.
-By Oxbow.
+Hot Rod Charlie won the Louisiana Derby in his last start March.
+He raced on turf last year, but blossomed when moved to the dirt, finishing second in the Breeders' Cup Juvenile at odds of 94-1, just 3/4 length behind Essential Quality.
+He then finished third in the Grade III Robert B. Lewis, just 3/4 length behind the winner, Medina Spirit.

 10. Midnight Bourbon, 20-1 (Mike Smith, Steve Asmussen)